yogo1212/arch-linux-star64/README.md

 PACMAN_UPDATE
 ```

+# targets

+These are the currently supported targets (`boards/$ARCH/$BOARD`)

+- `aarch64,generic_uefi`
+	- tested on Radxa ROCK5ITX+ with EDK2
+- `riscv64,star64`

+Use the `TARGET` variable to specify a target: `make TARGET=aarch64,generic_uefi`

 # other ideas

-- method to install tow-boot or EDK2 XSPI NOR
-  - makes this repo obsolete
-- boot using EFI

-I'm hesitant to publish a mode that creates an image for the SPI NOR flash.
+I'm hesitant to publish a mode that creates an image for the SPI NOR flash for the Star64.
 Details on how that is be done are in the table `Flash Boot Address Allocation` from the [JH7110 Boot User Guide](https://doc-en.rvspace.org/VisionFive2/Developer_Guide/JH7110_Boot_UG.pdf).
 The files can be created from here using `make uboot`.